Cathedral of St. John the Divine: Main structure

 The original design for the cathedral was created by Heins & LaFarge.
 Despite being primarily Byzantine and Romanesque in influence, the last version of Heins & LaFarge's design contained a significantly Gothic-style appearance.
 The original plan at St. John's called for tiled-arch domes and barrel vaults.
 The crossing was to be held up by four round arches under a dome, with a tower on top.
 The completed cathedral was supposed to have been 520 ft long and 290 ft wide between transepts, while the tower would have been 450 ft tall.

 The modern plan for the building, as it appeared upon its official opening in 1941, conforms primarily to the second design campaign from the prolific Gothic Revival architect Ralph Adams Cram.
 The plans are based on the French Gothic style, with English Gothic accents.
 Cram had initially wanted to use English Gothic models, which typically placed less emphasis on vertical elements and height, and which contrasted with the extant parts of the cathedral.
 Cram's plan originally called for three main entrances; two 500 ft spires set back from the western facade; two smaller spires on the western facade.
 Inside were ten full-height aisles, with a triforium and clerestory rising to the ceiling, as well as large chapels along each side of the nave.
 The design provides a transition between the nave and the crossing, because the nave was to be 50 ft wide, about half the width of the crossing.
 Cram, described as a "brilliant perfectionist", frequently revised his proposal and later spoke of Heins & LaFarge's plans as better than his own.
 One major change, published in 1926, called for a 300 ft, square tower above the crossing and five portals on the western elevation.
 Another revision was published just before he died in 1942, and called for a spire above the crossing.
 Cram's designs were not fully built, either.
 The Cathedral of St. John the Divine remains only two-thirds complete and is often nicknamed St. John the Unfinished.
+As of 2025, no major construction work was ongoing; according to the cathedral's website, its funds were being used mainly "to prioritize serving the community through our programming and social initiatives, and to maintaining the architectural integrity of the Cathedral".